-If you wish to receive support you will be required to register with the service.
+If you wish to receive support you will need to register with the service.
 You must provide health practitioner documentation outlining the details of your specific disability and the functional implications of this condition on your ability to study.

 Register for disability support

-To register for disability support you will be required to participate in an appointment to discuss the services and supports that may assist you during your studies.
+To register for disability support you will need to participate in an appointment to discuss the services and supports that may assist you during your studies.
 Face to face, online or telephone appointments are available.

 Information on what documentation will need to be provided as part of your registration can be found in the Documentation Requirements (PDF 177KB).
 You will also be required to complete the following forms and return them on or before your appointment with a Student Equity Officer: